Noomi Rapace: Personal life

 Rapace married Swedish actor Ola Rapace (born Pär Ola Norell) in 2001.
-Upon marrying, the couple decided to not use either of their similar-sounding surnames (Norén and Norell, respectively) and instead switch to brand new surname.
-They decided on "Rapace", meaning "bird of prey" both in French and Italian, because it sounded "cool."
+Upon marrying, the couple decided to jointly adopt a brand-new surname instead of one partner taking the other's surname; they did this because their surnames, Norén and Norell respectively, sounded so similar.
+They decided on Rapace, meaning "bird of prey" both in French and Italian, because it sounded "cool".
 They have a son, born in 2003.
 In September 2010, they filed for divorce, which took effect the year after.

-As of 2022 Rapace lives in London, England and describes it as her "favourite city."
+As of 2022, Rapace lives in London, England, which she describes as her "favourite city".